Gardens at Launani Vly 1

 No analysis available

 Parking is clearly present across the building.
-Multiple remarks mention "2 parking," "two assigned parking stalls," "2 parking stalls (1 covered & 1 open)," and similar phrasing, and the current MLS data shows parking features on all 20/20 listings.
-The evidence is consistent across many listings and appears to be reliable, not a copy-paste anomaly.
+Multiple listings mention phrases like "2 parking stalls," "2 parking," "1 covered / 1 open," and "guest parking," which is consistent across many agents and not just copy-paste checkbox data.

-I looked for explicit deeded-parking language like 'deeded parking,' 'owned stall,' or 'parking included in deed.'
-The listings only describe assigned stalls and guest parking, so there is no public-remarks evidence that the parking is deeded.
+I looked for explicit deeded-parking language such as 'deeded parking,' 'owned stall,' or 'parking included in the deed.'
+The listings consistently describe parking as assigned or included in the unit, but they do not state that the stalls are deeded, so this remains unconfirmed and is treated as not evidenced.

 No analysis available